Print3M/pathfinder/README.md

-> **THIS REPO IS UNDER HEAVY DEVELOPMENT...**

-# PathFinder
+# PathFinder 🕵🏻‍♂️🔎🌐

 PathFinder – the ultimate web crawler script designed for lightning-fast, concurrent, and recursive URL scraping.
 Cutting-edge multithreading architecture ensures rapid URL extraction while guaranteeing that each page is visited only once.
 This tool extracts URLs from various HTML tags, including `a`, `form`, `iframe`, `img`, `embed`, and more.
 External URLs, relative paths and subdomains are supported as well.

-**Usage**: It is a great tool for discovering new web paths, creating a site map, gathering OSINT information.
-It might be very useful for bug hunters and pentesters.
+**Usage**: It is a great tool for discovering new web paths and subdomains, creating a site map, gathering OSINT information.
+It might be very useful for bug hunters and pentesters. 🔥👾🔥

 ## Installation